isdi-coders-2022/Albert-Mosella_Front-Final-Project-202204-BCN/README.md

 - [ ] Details Property Component:
       -Render a received image, text with price and 3 icons with a number next to each icon

-- [ ] Featured List Property Component:
+- [ ] Favorite List Property Component:
-      -Render a list of a maximum of 6 featured Property Components
+      -Render a list of a maximum of 6 favorites Property Components